 To further improve voice search, keep your terms short and simple and try to create a question and answer format on voice search targeted pages.
 Google prefers these websites and will put them on top of the search results page.

 Rethink your website design

 As always, user-friendliness should be at the top of your list of priorities.
-However, as more and more people use their mobile phones to conduct searches, you must have a responsive website design that will allow them to navigate your content quickly, easily and smoothly.
+However, as more and more people use their mobile phones to conduct searches and get informed about allied experts, you must have a responsive website design that will allow them to navigate your content quickly, easily and smoothly.
 When you combine good web design with a fast load speed, your bounce rate will be just right.
 Your page will also have a higher dwell time (the amount of time a user spends on a page before returning to the search results page).

 To answer the question from the title, yes, voice search will be the next big thing in SEO future, so it’s best to be prepared.
 However, now that you know in which direction the SEO game is changing, you will be able to make the most of voice search and use it to your advantage.